Multi-Agent Reinforcement Learning for Distributed Joint Communication and Computing Resource Allocation over Cell-Free Massive MIMO-enabled Mobile Edge Computing Network: Performance Analysis

 where

 with ${h_{AP}}$ and ${{h}_{u}}$ to denote the antenna height (in meters) of AP and user, respectively.
 Further, there is no shadowing unless ${d_{mk}} > {d_1}$.
-The values of ${{d}_{0}}$, and ${{d}_{1}}$ are set to 10 m, and 50m, respectively, similar to [10].
-The edge server at the CPU has computation capacity of ${f^{CPU}} = 100\,{\rm{GHz}}$, while all users are equipped with the same computation capacity of $f_{k}^{\max }=1\,\text{GHz}$.
+The values of ${{d}_{0}}$, and ${{d}_{1}}$ are set to 10 m, and 50m, respectively, similar to [9].
+The edge server at the CPU has computation capacity of ${f^{\rm{CPU}}} = 100\,{\rm{GHz}}$, while all users are equipped with the same computation capacity of $f_{k}^{\max }=1\,\text{GHz}$.
 Furthermore, each bit requires 500 clock cycles to be processed, i.e., ${{N}_{cpb}}=500$.
 A time step $\Delta t$ is set to 1ms, and each user generates a task with a random size that is uniformly distributed in the range of 2.5 to 7.5 kbits, corresponding to a rate of 2.5 Mbps to 7.5 Mbps, at the beginning of every time step $t$.
-Without loss of generality, each user demands the task to be processed within the same interval, i.e., $t_k^d \le \Delta t = 1ms$, for every time step.
-Meanwhile, we assume that a channel does not change over each time step, i.e., ${\tau _c} = 1ms$.
+Without loss of generality, each user demands the task to be processed within the same interval, i.e., $t_k^d \le \Delta t = 1\,\rm{ms}$, for every time step.
+Meanwhile, we assume that a channel does not change over each time step, i.e., ${\tau _c} = 1\,\rm{ms}$.
 The simulation parameters are summarized in Table II.

-For the proposed MADDPG-based JCCRA, both actor and critic networks of each agent are implemented with fully connected neural networks, which consist of three hidden layers, each with 128, 64, and 64 nodes, respectively.
+For the proposed MADDPG-based JCCRA, both actor and critic networks of each agent are implemented with fully connected neural networks, which consist of three hidden layers, with 128, 64, and 64 nodes, respectively.
 All the hidden layers are activated by ReLu function, while the outputs of the actors are activated by sigmoid function.
 The target networks at each agent are copies of the respective actor and critic networks.
 The parameters of critic and actor networks are updated with adaptive moment (Adam) optimizer with learning rate 0.001 and 0.0001.
-Further, the discount factor and target networks update parameter are set to ${{\gamma }_{k}}=0.99$ and $\tau =0.005$, respectively, while the size of a mini batch is set to 128.
-The agents are trained with MADDPG algorithm for several episodes, each consisting of 100 steps.
+Further, the discount factor and target networks update parameter are set to $\varepsilon = 0.99$ and $\tau =0.005$, respectively, while the size of a mini batch is set to 128.
 Table III summarizes the hyperparameter values used in our simulations.
+The agents are trained with MADDPG algorithm for 1000 episodes, each consisting of 100 steps.
+In the next subsection, we present simulation results averaged from multiple experiments.